ratify-project/ratify/docs/reference/crds/certificate-stores.md

 | tenantID   | yes     |   tenantID of the workload identity that have read access to this key vault   |     ""    |
 | clientID   | yes     |   clientID of the workload identity that have read access to this key vault   |     ""    |

+Use command `kubectl get certificatestores.config.ratify.deislabs.io` to see a overview of `certificatestores` status.
+Use command `kubectl get certificatestores.config.ratify.deislabs.io/certstore-akv` to see full details on each certificate.
 ### Limitation
 Azure Key Vault integration currently only works for self signed certificate, we are following up on Azure Key Vault specific limitations so we could support certificate chains in the future, please use [issue 695](https://github.com/deislabs/ratify/issues/695) for tracking.
 If you are working with a certificate chain, please specify the public root certificate value inline using the [inline certificate provider](certificate-stores.md#inline-certificate-provider).